 Body Image Anxiety and Body Dysmorphia Group Therapy

-Join Dr Ben Buchanan, Clinical Psychologist, and Dr Toni Pikoos, Clinical Psychology Registrar, in this 6-week group program designed to develop skills to manage anxiety around body image and appearance, including Body Dysmorphic Disorder (BDD).
+Join Dr Ben Buchanan, Clinical Psychologist, and Dr Toni Pikoos, Clinical Psychology Registrar, in this 6-week online group program designed to develop skills to manage anxiety around body image and appearance, including Body Dysmorphic Disorder (BDD).

 The benefit of the group program is you can practice and learn new skills in a non-judgemental and supportive environment with individuals experiencing similar concerns.
 If you’re anxious about the group, we get it, you can share as little or as much as you like about your personal circumstances.
 There will be about 8 people in the group.